-An Adjunct Professor of Real Estate Law at Touro Law Center, where he is Chairman of the School's Board of Governors, Mr. Stein lectures extensively on issues relating to Real Estate Law.
+An Adjunct Professor at Touro Law Center, where he is Chairman of its Board of Governors, Mr. Stein lectures extensively on issues relating to Real Estate Law.
 In 2011 he was named to the Inaugural Class of Touro Law Center Builder's Society.

 In 2011, Mr. Stein was appointed by the Suffolk County Executive to serve on the Suffolk County Judicial Facilities Agency.

 Mr. Stein is an active supporter of Big Brothers Big Sisters of Long Island, a member of its President's Counsel and was the recipient of its Presidential Award in 2000.
 In 2007 he received The Harry Chapin Humanitarian Award from Long Island Cares, Inc. and in 2009 he was named as one of Long Island's "50 Around 50" for professional achievement and community service.